Last updated: March 2026

 Questions About Selling With Termite Damage

-Can I sell a house with termite damage in Florida?
+Can I sell a house with active termite damage in Florida?

 Termites Already Did the Damage.
 Don't Let Repair Costs Do More.